 9.3 Organizers and participants are expected and required to vacate an area or facility of the University when directed to do so by an appropriate official of the University for reasons stated in subsections 9.1 or 9.2 or if there has been a failure to register pursuant to 9.4.

-9.4 Any protest, rally or demonstration must be registered with the Director of the Memorial Union and University Police prior to the event.
+9.4 Any protest, rally or demonstration must be registered with the Memorial Union Administrative Office and University Police prior to the event.
 Whenever possible, at least 24 hours lead time will be given.
 The registration process will enable University officials to:

 Outline and discuss with demonstrators the guidelines necessary to keep the demonstration non-violent and non-disruptive.